What Is Predictive Risk Management?

-The second point is extremely important on one that you will rarely see discussed.
-Risk management is not just for safety management, but for all employees in different ways.
+The second point is extremely important and one that you will rarely see discussed.
+Risk management is not just for safety management teams and upper-level managers but for all employees in different ways.

-Proactive risk management involves identifying precursors to risk based on safety data, such as leading indicators.
-For employees, proactive risk management involves identifying and reporting root causes and other precursors to risk events/hazardous conditions.
+Proactive risk management involves identifying precursors to risk based on accumulated safety data, such as leading indicators.
+For employees, proactive risk management activities involve identifying and reporting root causes and other precursors to risk events/hazardous conditions.

 Predictive management of risk is unique from these other forms of risk management in that:

 - It does not directly use safety data from incidents;

 - It is not a “response” to anything (such as to data or incidents); and